microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 When evaluating an object, PSRule extracts a few key properties from the object to help filter rules and display output results.
 The process of extract these key properties is called _binding_.
 The properties that PSRule uses for binding can be customized by providing a order list of alternative properties to use.
 See [`Binding.TargetName`](#bindingtargetname) and [`Binding.TargetType`](#bindingtargettype) for these options.

-- By default, custom property binding finds the first matching property by name regardless of case. i.e. `Binding.IgnoreCase` is `true`
+- By default, custom property binding finds the first matching property by name regardless of case. i.e. `Binding.IgnoreCase` is `true`.
 - To change the default, set the `Binding.IgnoreCase` option to `false` and a case sensitive match will be used.
   - Changing this option will affect all custom property bindings, including _TargetName_ and _TargetType_.
 - PSRule also has binding defaults, and an option to use a custom script.
 Setting this option has no affect on binding defaults or custom scripts.